Rijul-Negi/IBM-Cloud-Digital-Financial-Literacy-AI/README.md

 *Expect it to remember past chats unless extended memory is enabled.*

 # Acknowledgements
-*Developed during the IBM SkillsBuild Academic Hackathon, this project is powered by IBM Cloud’s watsonx.ai Studio and Prompt Lab.*
+*Developed during the IBM Internship from AICTE with SkillsBuild.
+This project is powered by IBM Cloud’s watsonx.ai Studio and Prompt Lab.*

 **The required IBM Cloud Services Used are:-**